xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.rst

     * - DepthwiseConv2dNative
       -
     * - Einsum
-      - Supported only with equation that does not contain repeated labels within a subscript
+      - Supported only with equation that does not contain repeated labels within a subscript.
     * - Elu
       -
     * - EmptyTensorList
-      - Supported only when it is part of a sub-graph of the special form
+      - Supported only when it is part of a sub-graph of the special form.
     * - Enter
-      - Supported only when it is fused to the TensorIterator layer
+      - Supported only when it is fused to the TensorIterator layer.
     * - Equal
       -
     * - Erf
       -
     * - Exit
-      - Supported only when it is fused to the TensorIterator layer
+      - Supported only when it is fused to the TensorIterator layer.
     * - Exp
       -
     * - ExpandDims
       -
     * - ExperimentalSparseWeightedSum
-      - CPU only
+      - CPU only.
     * - ExtractImagePatches
       -
     * - EuclideanNorm